 A proper food and agricultural market experience with local and organic fresh Florida produce from local farmers, wild-caught Florida seafood from local anglers, gourmet bakeries including gluten-free creations, artisan food vendors, and the most beautiful flowers and plants from our green space vendors.

 Florida’s excellent fishing grounds attract boaters and anglers from all over the world.
 It’s no secret that Florida is known as “The Fishing Capital of the World.”
 Manasota Key is a prime fishing location that people seek out.

-In our nearshore estuaries, you can catch various tasty fish, including flounder, tripletail, sheepshead, triggerfish, and many others.
+You can catch various tasty fish in the nearshore estuaries, including flounder, tripletail, sheepshead, triggerfish, etc.